sol4ik/db-alcohol/README.md

 Although in the ER-diagram the primary keys are of the form `(alcoholic_id, inspector_id, date)` we recommend to use **surogate key** in real-life implementation

 ## SQL code
-In root directory of the project you can find two files with `.sql` extension.
+In **sql** directory of the project you can find two files with `.sql` extension.
 Here's a short overview of the scripts.

 **alcohol.sql**